Australian Shepherd Dog: Everything You Need to Know

 According to the ASCA (Australian Shepherd Club of America), the main characteristics of the Australian Shepherd are as follows:

 • General appearance.
-The Australian Shepherd Dog is a well-balanced dog, of medium size and bone, correct proportions, and with a solid movement.
-It is an attentive and lively dog, strong and hardy, with unusual agility.
-Slightly longer than tall, with a coat of varied coloration and moderate length.
+The Australian Shepherd is a well balanced dog of medium size and bone, with correct proportions and solid movement.
+It is an alert and lively dog, strong and hardy, with unusual agility.
+Slightly longer than high, with a coat of varied color and moderate length.
 Masculinity or femininity is well defined in the breed.

 • Temperament.
-It is a working dog with strong herding and guarding instincts.
-Excellent companion, highly intelligent, and simple to train.
+A working dog with strong herding and guarding instincts.
+Excellent companion, highly intelligent and easy to train.
 Performs assigned tasks with great enthusiasm.
-Reserved with strangers, but does not show shyness.
-He has the power and speed necessary to control difficult livestock and moves the sheep without unnecessary roughness.
-It is an aggressive and authoritarian worker, but should be properly trained to avoid this dominant behavior with people or other household animals.
+Reserved around strangers, but does not show shyness.
+Has the strength and speed to control difficult stock, moving sheep without unnecessary roughness.
+It is an aggressive and authoritative worker, but should be properly trained to avoid this dominant behavior with people or other domestic animals.

-• Head and skull.
-Clean-cut head, strong, dry and proportionate to the body.
-Skull between flat and slightly rounded, length and width equal to the length of the muzzle.
-Muzzle of medium width and depth, gradually tapering to a rounded tip, without appearing heavy or sharp.
+• Head and Skull.
+Head clean cut, strong, dry and in proportion to body.
+Skull between flat and slightly rounded, length and width equal to length of muzzle.
+Muzzle of medium width and depth, tapering gradually to a rounded tip, without appearing heavy or sharp.

 • Eyes.
 Very expressive, showing alertness and intelligence.
-Clear and almond-shaped, moderate size and a little oblique, neither prominent nor sunken.
-Pupils are dark, well defined, and symmetrical.
-Color brown, blue or amber, or any combination of these colors, including speckles and marbling.
+Clear and almond in shape, of moderate size and slightly oblique, neither prominent nor sunken.
+Pupils are dark, well defined and symmetrical.
+Brown, blue or amber in color, or any combination of these colors, including patches and marbling.
 All colors are acceptable.

 • Ears.
-Set high on the head, triangular and of moderate size, slightly rounded at the tip.
-The tip reaches to the inner corner of the nearest eye, but does not go beyond.
-At attention, they rise a quarter to a half above the base and fall forward or slightly to one side.
+Set high on the head, triangular and of medium size, slightly rounded at the tip.
+The tip reaches to the inner corner of the nearest eye, but not beyond.
+At attention they rise a quarter to a half above the base and fall forward or slightly to one side.

 • Mouth.
-Well fitting lips that meet at the line of the mouth.
-The upper lines of the muzzle and skull are almost parallel, and the stop is moderate, but well defined.
-The teeth are white and strong, with a scissor bite.
+Well fitting lips meeting at the line of the mouth.
+The upper lines of the muzzle and skull are almost parallel and the stop is moderate but well defined.
+Teeth white and strong with scissor bite.
 A level bite is considered a fault.
 Accidentally broken or missing teeth are not penalized.
-The rest are, to the extent that they deviate from a full complement of 42 teeth.
+The remainder are, in so far as they deviate from a complete set of 42 teeth.

 • NECK.
-Firm, clean, and proportionate to the body. medium length, slightly arched at the crest, and fits well over the shoulders.
+Firm, clean and in proportion to the body, of medium length, slightly arched at the crest and fitting well over the shoulders.

 • Body.
 Firm and muscular.
-The topline is well leveled and the lower line is carried moderately backward.
-The chest is deep and strong, and the ribs are well sprung.
+The topline is well levelled and the underline carried moderately backward.
+The chest is deep and strong and the ribs are well sprung.
 The loin is strong and broad when viewed from above.
-Moderately sloping croup.
-Straight tail, which should not exceed 1 inch.
+Croup moderately sloping.
+Straight tail, not exceeding 1 inch.

 • Forelegs.
-The shoulder blades are well laid back.
-Both the upper arm and the shoulder blade are well muscled, and the upper arm (humerus) is slightly longer than the shoulder blade.
-The forelegs are straight and strong, perpendicular to the ground and with moderate bone.
+Shoulder blades well laid back.
+Both the upper arm and the shoulder blade are well muscled, the upper arm (humerus) being slightly longer than the shoulder blade.
+The forelegs are straight and strong, perpendicular to the ground and of moderate bone.
 The point of the elbow is below the withers and equidistant from the withers to the ground.
-When viewed from the side, it is short, thick, and strong but flexible, with a slight angulation.
+Viewed from the side, it is short, thick and strong, but flexible, with slight angulation.

 • Hindquarters.
 The width of the hindquarters is approximately equal to the width of the forequarters at the shoulder.
-The angulation of the pelvis and upper thigh (femur) corresponds to that of the shoulder blade and upper arm.
-Well muscled upper and lower thighs, clearly defined knees, and moderately flexed hock joints.
-Metatarsus are short and perpendicular to the ground, parallel to each other when viewed from behind.
+Angulation of pelvis and thigh (femur) equal to that of scapula and upper arm.
+Well muscled upper and lower thighs, well defined knees and moderately flexed hocks.
+The hocks are short and perpendicular to the ground, parallel to each other when viewed from behind.

 • Feet.
-Oval and compact, with closely knit and well arched toes.
-Thick and resistant pads, short and strong nails.
-Dewclaws can be removed.
+Oval and compact, with tight and well arched toes.
+Pads thick and resistant, nails short and strong.
+Dewclaws may be removed.

 • Gait or movement.
 Smooth and light, showing agility of movement.
 Well balanced natural gait.
-As speed increases, the front and hind feet converge towards the center line of gravity, under the body, while the topline remains firm and level.
-The trot is effortless and exaggerated reach and impulsion are not desirable.
+As speed increases, the forelegs and hindlegs converge toward the center of gravity, under the body, while the topline remains firm and level.
+Trot is effortless, exaggerated reach and drive not desirable.

 • Coat.
 Medium length and texture, smooth or slightly wavy, weather resistant.
-The amount of undercoat varies with climate.
-Short, soft coat on the head and outside of the ears, front forelegs, and under the hocks. moderately feathered foreleg back, moderately full buttocks moderate mane, more pronounced in males.
+Amount of undercoat varies with climate.
+Short, soft coat on head and outside of ears, front forelegs and under hocks.
+Moderately feathered back of forelegs, moderately full buttocks, moderate mane, more pronounced in dogs.

 • Color.
-All colors are light and rich.
+All colors are bright and rich.
 Recognized colors are Merle blue, Merle red, solid black, and solid red, with or without white markings and/or tan (copper) points.
 Merle blue and black have black pigmentation on the nose, lips, and eye rims.
-Red and red Merle have reddish pigmentation on the nose, lips, and eye rims.
-The butterfly (mottled) nose should not be criticized before one year of age.
-The areas surrounding the ears and eyes are dominated by a color other than white, and the white neck hairline does not extend beyond the withers.
+Red and red merle have reddish pigmentation on the nose, lips, and eye rims.
+The butterfly (spotted) nose should not be criticized before one year of age.
+The areas around the ears and eyes are dominated by a color other than white, and the white neck hairline does not extend past the withers.

 • Disqualifications.
 Underbite, overbite, crooked mouth.
-Eyes not almond-shaped.
-Pointed ears, ears too large, low set ears without rising from the base.
-Excessively long, overabundant, wiry or curly hair is a serious fault.
-Unrecognized colors, white splashes on the body; Dudley nose (discolored).
+Eyes not almond shaped.
+Pointed ears, ears too large, low set ears without rising from base.
+Excessively long, abundant, wiry or curly hair is a serious fault.
+Unrecognized colors, white patches on body; Dudley nose (discolored).

 Smart Australian Shepherd